Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 ![mounts-available](./images/mounts-available.png)

-## Creating Partitions for our Block Devices
+## Creating Partitions for your Block Devices

 We will use `sudo gdisk` to create a partition on each of the 3 disks